Jeremy Morris: Controversy

 In 2019, Morris was brought into controversy over past abuse cases whilst working at Trinity Hall, an educational institution where young students reside on site.
 A lecturer sexually harassed 10 students and was allowed to return and continue attending certain events, with Morris (as master) issuing the following statement: "In line with the rights and privileges afforded to Emeritus Fellows of the College, Dr Hutchinson will continue to attend certain College events and to exercise his dining rights, but will not attend events primarily aimed at students or alumni except by agreement with the College."
 This was two years after Morris was quoted in The Guardian and Varsity as recognising the "seriousness and the formal nature" of the complaint.
 Human rights barrister Charlotte Proudman said, "The college has given fellows a licence to abuse their power with impunity.
 Women students are not safe in their own colleges"; while The Guardian called it "a gross betrayal to the students", and "a dangerous environment for women students to study".

 Two weeks later, The Daily Telegraph reported Morris' announcement that a sexual harasser had resigned from his post.
-Morris said that he would launch a review into the college's handling of the saga.
+Morris said that he would launch a review into the college's handling of the case.

 Following the preliminary hearing of the Independent Inquiry into Child Sexual Abuse within the Church of England, Morris talked about his own sexual harassment: Back in the 80s, I was slapped on the bottom on several different occasions by a clergyman at the church I attended.
 I was taken aback, a bit shocked even, but I was unsure what to think.
 It was in the presence of his partner.
 Was it simply playful?
 Was it a kind of advance?
 It was certainly unwelcome.
 But I didn't say anything at the time, and now realize I probably should have done.
 I think I rather minimised the matter, assuming most people would go for the 'he's just being light-hearted' line and it wasn't worth making a fuss.
 Also, I rather liked him, and didn't want to make things difficult.
 A common enough reaction, as I realise.
 But looking back, it's significant I remember distinctly each occasion, and the very fact that I didn't want it to happen and that it was a repeated pattern puts it in a different light today.